 - Integrations – Trello integrations, known as ‘power-ups’ help convert your boards into living applications, providing all the extra features you need for your specific projects.

-- Knowledge Base – Trello provides an extensive Knowledge Base, providing information on everything a Trello user might need to know.
+- Knowledge Base – Trello provides an extensive Knowledge Base (see more knowledge base examples), providing information on everything a Trello user might need to know.

 As you can see, at first glance Trello has a lot to offer.
 But how does this platform compare with Asana and the features it offers?
 It’s time to find out…